MIRECC / CoE

-The annual stipend for Psychology Fellows for FY2015 is $42,239 in the first year, $44,522 in the second year, and if applicable, $46,806 in the third year.
+The annual stipend for Psychology Fellows for FY2021 is $46,222 in the first year, $48,720 in the second year.
 Fellows are eligible to participate in the optional health and life insurance plans that are available to other employees of the Veterans Health Care Administration.
 There are a variety of plans and premiums available.
-If you are interested in gathering more information about these plans, please contact Human Resources Management Service at (254) 743 0048.
-From with the VA system, the extension is 40048.
+If you are interested in gathering more information about these plans, please contact Human Resources Management Service at (254) 743-0048.

 How to Apply

-c.
-A description of your career goals and how you envision the Fellowship advancing them.
+- Cover Letter describing your research interests, career goals, and how you envision the Fellowship advancing these goals